Lessons in Order

 38: Note Lengths

-(Disclaimer: Everything I say below about how many beats each note type gets is actually only true if the music is written in "4/4 time".
-But the vast majority of pop music is in 4/4 time, so to keep this lesson simple I'm going to assume this.)
+(Disclaimer: Everything I say below is actually only true if the music is written in "4/4 time".
+Most pop music is in 4/4 time, so that keeps this lesson simpler.)

 The Whole Note

 The whole note lasts for a "whole measure" (in 4/4 time), which means it lasts for 4 beats.
 The whole note is "white" (hollow) with no stem.
 It looks like this:

 The half note lasts half as long as a whole note, so it gets 2 beats.
 The half note is white, like the whole note, but with a stem.
 Here are a couple of half notes:

 The quarter note gets 1 beat.
 The quarter note looks like the half note except it's black.
 Here are a couple of quarter notes:

 The eighth note gets half a beat.
 A single eighth note looks like a quarter note, but with a flag.
 Here are a couple of single eighth notes: